 1) Make sure the management team is strong and with a deep bench (if it is a later stage investment).
 It is ok if the management team has failed in the past....but make sure they learned a lot from this failure and that they have had multiple successes (past exits) as well.
-Chances are if they who do we back?
+Chances are if they have made other investors money in the past, then they will make you money as well (or at least have a higher probability of making you money).
+If the management team has no experience or if they are just out of school, make sure they have a solid board of advisors.

-- ✓ strong management team (ok if they have failed before...)
+- who do we back? ✓ strong management team (ok if they have failed before...)

-- √ huge tam
+- ✓ huge tam

-- √ strong syndicate
+- ✓ strong syndicate

-- √ disruptive business model
+- ✓ disruptive business model